-The quotes in italic are from battered women who lived in Vancouver Rape Relief’s transition house, as well as in the second stage housing of Monroe House and Safe Choice.
-These statements were recorded in April 2009 at a public event where nine battered women gathered to discuss their experiences and opinions of living in a transition house.
+The quotes in italic are from battered women who participated in a roundtable conversation we hosted in April 2009.
+The women speaking lived in the past in our (Vancouver Rape Relief’s) transition house, as well as in the second stage housing of Monroe House and Safe Choice.***

 On top of operating on 24h crisis line, my collective, Vancouver Rape Relief has a transition house for battered women and their children.
 During my weekly night at the house, I spend time with our residents, help out with chores and play with children.
 As I support them in their transition to a life without violence, we share with each other what we know of male violence against women as I see them in their resistance part of the women’s liberation movement.

 The moment when a woman decides to leave her violent partner is different for every woman.
 Sometimes, it’s after an incident of physical violence.
 Sometimes she feels his anger building up and wants to leave before an incident happens.
 Sometimes, there’s a window of opportunity to escape because he is passed out or away for work.
 Sometimes she thinks to leave for just a few days.
 Sometimes, she leaves determined to never return.
 For mothers, the need to protect her children is crucial in the decision to leave.

 “I was brought up in an abusive family with domestic violence.
 I learned from seeing my mom that it was alright for a man to beat her up and call her stupid and worthless.
 When my husband started beating me up in front of my daughter, I realized that I didn’t want my daughter to live like that.”